k78ma/k78ma.github.io/_pages/about.md

 ---
 Welcome to my website!

-I'm a third-year student at the University of Waterloo, studying Mechatronics Engineering (+ AI option).
+I'm a fourth-year student at the University of Waterloo, studying Mechatronics Engineering (+ AI option).
 Some things I've worked on:
 - Multi-sensor fusion for autonomous vehicles at [NVIDIA](https://www.nvidia.com/en-us/)
 - Industrial robotics at [Polymath Robotics](https://www.polymathrobotics.com/)
 - MoE perception models for robot picking with [FLAIROP](https://flairop.com/)